 Lecturer on Law

-Aminta Ossom is a Clinical Instructor in the International Human Rights Clinic, where she designs and supervises projects focused on equality, inclusion, and economic and social rights.
-She has additional interests in human rights diplomacy, the role of identity in advocacy, and symbioses between civil and human rights movements.
+Aminta Ossom is a Lecturer on Law and Clinical Instructor in the International Human Rights Clinic, where she supervises projects focused on equality, inclusion, and economic and social rights.
+In addition to research on socio-economic rights, she has interests in human rights diplomacy, the role of identity in advocacy, and symbioses between civil and human rights movements.

 Prior to joining the International Human Rights Clinic in Fall 2019, Aminta was a human rights officer at the United Nations, where she supported the Subcommittee on Prevention of Torture and the Special Rapporteurs of the Human Rights Council in fact-finding, advocacy and training in Africa, Latin America, Southeast Asia and Europe.